How to Check Cement Quality Before You Buy: A Practical Guide

 Cement Composition

-Before we move on to checking the quality of cement, let’s first understand what cement is made of.
+Before we move on to checking the cement quality, let’s first understand what cement is made of.

 Cement is primarily made from limestone and clay.
 This mixture is heated in a very hot kiln, forming hard lumps called clinker.
 The clinker is then crushed into a fine powder, and a small amount of gypsum is added during grinding.